USING YOUR NEW THERAPY BALLS

 EXERCISE 2: BALL GRIP SQUEEZES (WRIST DOWN)

-This exercise works the muscles of the fingers, hand and forearms helping to improve grip strength.
+This exercise targets the muscles of the fingers, hand, and forearms, helping to improve grip strength.

-Hold your therapy ball in your hand with your wrist facing down.
+Hold the therapy ball in your hand with your wrist facing down.

 Repeat 5 times.

-This squeeze in particular is good to help strength the grip for tasks such as turning on or off a tap, or using a can opener.
+This exercise is particularly helpful for strengthening the grip for tasks such as turning a tap on or off, or using a can opener.

-Hold a therapy ball in one hand, with your palm facing up and your fingers slightly bent.
+Hold the therapy ball in one hand with your palm facing up and your fingers slightly bent.

-Position your index and middle fingers on one side of the ball and your thumb on the underneath the ball as per the picture below
+Position your index and middle fingers on one side of the ball, with your thumb underneath, as shown in the picture below.

 Squeeze the ball between your two fingers and thumb as tightly as you can, hold for 5 seconds, then release.